survivejs/react-book/manuscript/12_authoring_libraries.md

 UMD makes it possible to consume them from various environments including global, AMD and CommonJS (Node format).
 You can refresh your memory with these by checking the Getting Started chapter for examples.

-It is surprisingly easy to generate the aforementioned bundles using Webpack.
+It is surprisingly easy to generate the aforementioned bundles using webpack.
 In case of my boilerplate the configuration is as follows:

 ```javascript
 ...